Updated to reflect GSA changes to solicitation draft on November 7, 2025

 Something that is not explicitly mentioned in the Refresh #30 changes draft, but should be mentioned, is that GSAM Subpart 538.71—Federal Supply Schedule Ordering Procedures is a new class deviation that was created from the original FAR 8.4 FSS Ordering Procedures clause.
 The FSS ordering procedures have been revised and moved from FAR 8.4 to this new subpart/supplement in the GSAM.
 The changes were made to include only essential requirements needed to place orders and establish Blanket Purchase Agreements (BPAs) against FSS contracts.

 The only Large Category-specific update GSA plans to make in Refresh #30 is with the Order Level Materials (OLM) Special Item Number (SIN) in the Miscellaneous Category (G).
-GSA will revise the OLM SIN description to align with updates in the Revolutionary FAR Overhaul.
+GSA plans to remove certain clauses as showcased above.
+These are OLM SIN level regulations:

 To quickly review, the OLM SIN consists of supplies and/or services not directly on a contractor’s Schedule but added at the task order level to support another SIN as part of an order.
 There are currently 60-OLM eligible subcategories under the MAS Program, and we expect them to remain the same for now.